SrBrahma/GitHub-Repository-Manager/README.md

 While hovering the **REPOSITORIES** tree view title, a plus (**+**) button appears.
 Click on it, and enter the new repository name, description (optional) and visibility.
 On success, you may choose to clone the new repository.

+If you are a member of at least one organization that allows you to create new repositories for it, it will be requested to pick the new repository ownership: your own account or one of those organizations.

 <h2><b> Creating a repository for current project </b></h2>

 ![](images/readme/publish.png)